Email This Post Email This Post

 100 billion, 900 million, and 28 are three numbers that quickly summarize the story of Facebook Inc.: a 28-year-old CEO who co-founded a company with 900 million users world-wide and is now valued at over 100 billion dollars.
 The 28-year-old CEO and Co-founder, Mark Zuckerberg, is worth nearly $20 billion dollars and one of the 30 wealthiest people on earth.
 He was named one of the 100 most influential people multiple times by the Time magazine.
 Along with Zuckerberg, Facebook has produced a few other young billionaires and created jobs for thousands of people.

 1 trillion, 4.9 million, and 23,000 capture the essence three numbers for the latter story: over 1 trillion dollars in outstanding student loans and even some of the best personal loans for excellent credit, with an average of over $23,000, and 4.7 million who had gone or graduated from college are unemployed in the United States.
-“For the first time in history, the number of jobless workers age 25 and up who have attended some college now exceeds the ranks of those who settled for a high school diploma or less,” according to a story in The Investors’ Business Daily on May 17.
+According to a story in The Investors’ Business Daily on May 17, “for the first time in history, the number of jobless workers age 25 and up who have attended some college now exceeds the ranks of those who settled for a high school diploma or less.”
+An online diploma maker can empower individuals to present their qualifications professionally, opening doors to new career possibilities and helping them stand out in a competitive job market.

 No question that Facebook stocks can go up and down, the company could be a bubble and even disappear after a while, just like many others, but at its current value, confirmed by my friend who works at BitIQ, 10 Facebooks or 50 Zuckerbergs can wipe out all the college debts.
 You may not like Facebook or its creator and you may question if Facebook is truly worth that much, but at this time, it sure would be nice to have a few more innovative entrepreneurs like Mark Zuckerberg.